 And yet Picard, like Kirk, compares favorably to other captains of his era.

 Mark Jameson supplied both sides in Mordan IV’s civil war with weapons in exchange for Federation hostages, prolonging their fight by forty years.
-Yet he was promoted to admiral (“Too Short a Season”).
+He was promoted to admiral (“Too Short a Season”).

 Erik Pressman illegally tested a cloaking device aboard his ship, precipitating a mutiny which resulted in the deaths of most of his crew.
 He was promoted to admiral as well (“The Pegasus”).